Hamdard University: Book Bank

 Initiated in 2011, the Book Bank (available for the students of HIIT) provides students with references and text-books for a minimal fee of Rs.
 50/book for the duration of a semester.
 Any student of HIIT can register for the Book Bank free of cost and the registration remains effective for a maximum duration of four years (or until the completion of the degree in which the student is enrolled).

 Notable people

 Faculty and staff

 The renowned Pakistani scientist Abdul Qadeer Khan was Hamdard University's first registered professor of physics in Islamabad and once held the chairmanship of the Department of Physics.

 Many scholars have produced cutting-edge research in their respective disciplines, including Islamic scholars Zakariyau Oseni, Zulkadir Siddiqui, historian Mohammad Ishaq Khan, and economist Matin Ahmed Khan.
 Other faculty members include Sarwar Munir Rao (Mass Communication), electrical engineer Atta-ur-Rehman Memon, and Zillur Rahman (who has been serving as visiting professor of medicine since 1997).

+Naveed Akram, one of the perpetrators of 2025 Bondi Beach attack in Sydney, has been identified as an alumnus of Hamdard University, Islamabad.